eval/deps-try/README.md

 ## Features

 - always use the latest release of Clojure.
-- conveniently use dependencies from maven/clojars and various git-hostings.
+- conveniently use dependencies from maven/clojars, various git-hostings or local projects.
 - add dependencies _without_ restarting the REPL.
 - dependencies are resolved in isolation (as much as possible)
   - ...ignoring global, project or project deps.edn.